NCT05652478

 Primary Outcomes (1)

-Baseline to day 1 and Day 8 of ARV therapy for drug regimen.
+Day 14/Wk2 to Day 42/Wk6 of ARV therapy for each of 4 drug regimen.

-• Relationship between demographic data or baseline laboratory values and changes in energy expenditure or caloric intake
+• Relationship between demographic data or baseline laboratory values and multi-omic profile changes in plasma, PBMC, and adipose tissue.

 Dolutegravir